SeLite/SeLite.github.io/InstallFromSource.md

 Restart Firefox.

 For debugging Selenium IDE, apply [DevelopmentTools](DevelopmentTools) > [Debugging](DevelopmentTools#debugging).
 Then use Firefox > Tools > Web Developer > Browser Toolbox.
 You need to know a file name; locate it in that unzipped folder using `grep` or some other text search tool.
-Try to create a NetBeans project from the unzipped folder: it eases the navigation.
+For easier code navigation create a NetBeans project from the unzipped folder.
+See [DevelopmentTools](DevelopmentTools) > [NetBeans as a Javascript IDE](DevelopmentTools#netbeans-as-a-javascript-ide).